 - One more adoption comment: I was struck how Chrissy Metz is using her gifts to tell another adoption story.
 On This is Us, she plays the sister of a transracial adoptee; here she plays the mother of one.

 - The potency of this film lies in the true miracle of John emerging unscathed from being underwater for 15 MINUTES.
 I mean, he drowned.
 It would have been a much less effective film if it had been a made-up story, much as I love fiction.
 That his impossible recovery really happened gives this story credibility.
 Another effective element is the message that not everyone gets their miracle.
-I think of sweet Rachel Held Evans, a young writer who is in a medically induced coma.
-I hope she will get her miracle, too.
+I think of sweet Rachel Held Evans, a young writer who did not get the miracle we all prayed for.

 - Like Kate Pearson, Joyce Smith is a woman with baggage and control issues.
 Metz’s performance renders a deeply relatable, human woman, who is pigheaded, controlling, and judgmental.
 I think we have all been there.
 When crisis strikes, her social filters are sandblasted off, and her carefully constructed world crumbles.
 I bought her as a mom (she has a very maternal quality), as a woman with a churchy veneer, and as a woman undone by catastrophe.
 Bravo, Chrissy!